 Why Write Every Day?

 Learning to write is just like any other skill.
 It takes practice.
-The problem is that most teachers equate practice with have to write thousands of words at a time.
+The problem is that most teachers equate practice with having to write thousands of words at a time.

 Instead, try writing for shorter, more meaningful writing activities.